On the existence of solutions of dynamic equations on time scales in Banach spaces: Introduction

-\sectionRef{sec_02} provides an introduction to the theory of calculus on time scales, the theory of measures of noncompactness, and it introduces the notion of a Kamke $\Delta$-function.
-Also, a new concept of uniform rd-equicontinuity is defined, as it will play an important role in our main theorem.
-Note that both the Kamke $\Delta$-function and uniform rd-equicontinuity were introduced by us.
-Moreover, it is discussed (and supported with counterexamples) that a continuous solution of the corresponding Volterra-type integral equation is not necessarily a \textit{local} solution of the IVP \eqref{eq_01_01}.
-Furthermore, multiple auxiliary results, which are new in the context of time scales, are proved in this section.
-Some of these results might be found useful on its own for further development of the theory.
+\sectionRef{sec_02} provides an introduction to the theory of calculus on time scales, the theory of measures of noncompactness, and it also introduces some new concepts.
+Firstly, the notion of a Kamke $\Delta$-function introduced here is completely new in the literature.
+It plays the role of a comparison function, and it is an extension of the Kamke function defined in \cite{Banas_Goebel, Li} (where such a notion is defined for the case of $\T=\R$) to the case of an arbitrary time scale.
+Secondly, a new concept of a uniform rd-equicontinuity for a family of functions is defined, which generalises the concept of the uniform equicontinuity.
+It is a new notion in the theory of time scales, and its definition is based on an equivalent characteristics for rd-continuous functions (see \lemmaRef{lm_01}), which is also a new result.
+Furthermore, it is also discussed in this section that a continuous solution of the corresponding Volterra-type integral equation is not necessarily a local solution of the IVP \eqref{eq_01_01} (see \exampleRef{ex_03} for a counterexample).
+As far as we are aware, such a discussion is unique in the existing literature.
+Finally, note that some of the auxiliary results, which are proved in this section, are new in the context of time scales.
+For more details, see \sectionRef{sec_05}.

 In \sectionRef{sec_03} we prove our main existence theorem.
 The proof follows the main ideas of the proof of Theorem $13.3.1$ in \cite{Banas_Goebel}, which is a similar result for classical differential equations in Banach spaces.
-Also, note that a similar result is proved in \cite{Oberta} in the context of fractional differential equations in Banach spaces.
+Also, note that a similar result was proved in \cite{Oberta} in the context of fractional differential equations in Banach spaces.
 Even though the general outline of the proof could be reused, the extension of those results to the context of dynamic equations on time scales requires establishment of various results from the theory of calculus on time scales, most of which are proved in \sectionRef{sec_02}.
 Also, numerous modifications are in place due to the use of rd-continuity instead of \enquote{classical} continuity, as well as due to other aspects connected to time scales.

 In \sectionRef{sec_04} we provide an application of our main result in the Banach space $c_0$.
-We study a countable system of dynamic equations on a general time scale, which arises from semi-discretisation of the following parabolic partial dynamic equation with a nonlinear perturbation
+We study a countable system of dynamic equations on a general time scale, which arises from semi-discretisation of the following parabolic partial dynamic equation